axd1967/lander/README.md

 - [code_dump.txt](code_dump.txt): decoded program, line per line; sometimes contains comments.
 Informative, can be different from the mnemonic file.
 - [DM15_M1B.txt](DM15_M1B.txt): can be uploaded via the serial link (see also [firmware](extern/swissmicros/firmware.txt) and [instructions](extern/swissmicros/instructions.php.txt))

 NOTE: the HTML encoder is a buggy tool: the "dump from calc" is not always usable when it has been generated from the mnemonic form.
+Possible workaround (to confirm) is to add trailing '0' in mnemonic file.

 # RELEASE HISTORY <a name="rh"></a>